 Doctors who work in emergency departments say they are working to change how opiate painkillers are prescribed.
-Many physicians report having open discussions with their patients about the risks of opiates including uncontrolled obsession behavior.
-They’re prescribing patients non-opiate painkillers, and then, if the pain is still too severe, they may move them to opiates.
+Many physicians report having open discussions with their patients about the risks of opiates including uncontrolled, compulsive use.
 The overall objective is to bring down the number of people exposed to prescription opioid pain relievers.
 Along with the risks of continual and uncontrolled obsession with the drug, there are other negative side effects as well.
 Nausea, vomiting, constipation, and physical

 Tricyclic antidepressants are being looked at as an effective pain reliever, especially for nerve pain.
 Other categories of antidepressants including selective serotonin reuptake inhibitors and serotonin-norepinephrine reuptake inhibitors are being researched for their use with chronic pain.
 Anti-epileptic medications can help with nerve and chronic pain from conditions like shingles and fibromyalgia.
 Corticosteroids, often just called steroids, can help with pain related to an overactive immune system and inflammation.
 This type of drug may help with pain stemming from conditions including back injuries, joint pain, nerve pain, and cancer.

 Non-opiate pain relievers, including both medications and alternative treatments, can be effective.
 Exploring more non-opiate pain relievers may help curb some of the opioid uncontrolled obsession cases and overdose deaths in the U.S., particularly as both patients and doctors learn more about these options.
-This doesn’t mean non-opiate painkillers don’t have side effects, but they tend to be more limited, and none of the above non-opiate pain relievers are considered to have an uncontrolled obsessive element.
+This doesn’t mean non-opiate painkillers don’t have side effects, but they tend to be more limited, and none of the above non-opiate pain relievers are considered to cause compulsive use.

 If you or a loved one struggles with prescription opiate pain relievers or other drugs, please contact The Recovery Village.
 We can work with you every step of the way, from learning more about psychological disease to insurance options to cover the cost of treatment.